ErikBaer/alexa-serverless-audiostream/ReadMe.md

 ##### npm run test

-- testing is implemented via the frameworks mocha/chai as well as the alexa-skill-testing-framework
+- integration tests are implemented via the frameworks mocha & chai as well as the alexa-skill-testing-framework
 - the plugin serverless-dynamodb-local ist used to enable testing of attribute persistence

 ```
-"lint": "eslint -c .eslintrc.js 'src/**/*{.ts,.tsx}' "
-"test": "npm run db-cleanup && sls dynamodb start & sleep 5 && mocha --require node_modules/ts-node/register/index.js test/*.spec.ts && npm run db-cleanup"
+"test": "npm run db-cleanup && sls dynamodb start & sleep 5
+         && mocha --require node_modules/ts-node/register/index.js test/*.spec.ts
+         && npm run db-cleanup"
 ```
-- the script db-cleanup deals with a shortcoming of dynamodb-local, namely that the DB-process does not terminate whith the plugin , and can also not be terminated programmatically
+- the script db-cleanup deals with a shortcoming of dynamodb-local, namely that the DB-process does not terminate whith the plugin , also it can not be terminated programmatically
 - an effective workaround ist presented in the script below, identifying the specific process by namespace and killing it individually
 ```
 "db-cleanup": "kill `ps -ax | grep Dynamo | grep -v grep | awk '{print $1}'` >/dev/null 2>&1 &"